dougbutner/wavvys/Wavvy Music Accolades Archives/[18] October 2020.md

 *See this track on our [music map 🗺️]()*
 </center>

 Thunder Jackson lives up to his name with an incredible soulful sound that I had to check wasn't a dubbed studio recording before declaring this performance the winner.
-Thunder has been busy playing and releasing a on of music this y

-Thunder has been holding concerts for nobody amid the pandemic, creating something from nothing, and that something tickles the angels so well I think it's worth sharing.
+Thunder has been busy releasing a ton of music in 2020, and holding concerts for nobody amid the pandemic, creating something from nothing, and that something tickles the angels so well I think it's worth sharing.

 🕵 Discovered with 21,744 views,  likes on Youtube